GoogleChrome/developer.chrome.com/site/en/blog/web-custom-formats-for-the-async-clipboard-api/index.md

 ## Browser support

 The Async Clipboard API per se with image support is supported as of Chromium&nbsp;76.
-Custom formats for the Async Clipboard API are supported on desktop and on mobile Chromium as of version&nbsp;104.
+Web custom formats for the Async Clipboard API are supported on desktop and on mobile Chromium as of version&nbsp;104.

 ## Writing web custom formats to the clipboard